 Table 1 showed the average score of two-variable linear equation in national examination score from 2012/2013 until 2015/2016.
 The average score decreased from 64.91 to 55.84 in provincial level and 61.31 to 59.22 in national level in the year 2013/2014.
 Although in 2013/2014 and 2013/2014 were not much different, but by 2015/2016 the average score of two-variable linear equation score in national examinations had increased in the provincial level, but has declined at the national level.
 In conclusion, the average score of two-variable linear equation between provincial level and national level was not significantly different.
-Based on Permendikbud No.5 (Mendikbud, 2015: 9), the national examination scores were adequate if the score was greater than or equal to 70, while the average score of two-variable linear equation in the last four years is less than 70.
+Based on Permendikbud No.5 (Mendikbud, 2015: 9), the national examination scores were adequate if the score was greater than or equal to 70, while the average score of the two-variable linear equation in the last four years is less than 70.

 The low average score of students' national examination in the last four years on two-variable linear equation cannot be separated from the learning process which causes students' difficulties in solving two-variable linear equation problems.
-Some factors causing students' difficulties are students do not understand the purpose of the problem, students do not prepare well before the test, such as daily exam of two-variable linear equation, students do not calculate accurately (Puspitasari, Yusmi, & Nursangaji , 2015; Rindyana & Chandra, 2012; Wulandari & Harumi, 2014), lack of student determination in learning two-variable linear equation (Puspitasari et al., 2015), students do not really understand two-variable linear equation material during the learning process, so that students do not understand the concepts and principles of two-variable linear equation (Puspitasari et al., 2014).
+Some factors causing students' difficulties are students do not understand the purpose of the problem, students do not prepare well before the test, such as daily exam of two-variable linear equation, students do not calculate accurately (Puspitasari, Yusmi, & Nursangaji, 2015; Rindyana & Chandra, 2012; Wulandari & Harumi, 2014), lack of student determination in learning two-variable linear equation (Puspitasari et al., 2015), students do less practice solving various two-variable linear equation problems (Rindyana & Chandra, 2012) and students do not really understand two-variable linear equation material during the learning process, so that students do not understand the concepts and principles of two-variable linear equation (Puspitasari et al., 2015; Wulandari & Harumi, 2014).